daniellochner/creature-creator/README.md

 > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 ## Support
 ![GitHub Sponsors](https://img.shields.io/github/sponsors/daniellochner?logo=github&style=flat)

-By purchasing the game on Steam, you are already supporting!
-If you'd like to further support the development of this project though, then you can donate through [Ko-Fi](https://ko-fi.com/daniellochner)!
+If you have purchased the game on Steam, then you have already contributed to its development. ♥ If you would like to further support this project, however, then you are welcome to make a donation through [Ko-Fi](https://ko-fi.com/daniellochner) or become a GitHub sponsor.
+Your support is greatly appreciated!

 ## Disclaimer